Guide to the Southern half of White Sand Beach

-So prices are far higher than you’d pay at a private hospital run by the same company – Bangkok Hospital Group – on the mainland in Trat, Chantaburi or Bangkok.
+So prices are far higher than you’d pay at a private hospital run by the same company – Bangkok Hospital Group – on the mainland in Trat, Chanthaburi or Bangkok.
 But they do provide as good a medical service as you would get at home, with English speaking doctors, translators and all the shiny bits of hi-tech equipment you’d expect a private clinic to have.

 You’ll also pass by a large monkey statue, this marks the entrance to what was a Monkey School.
 Fortunately it’s now closed.

-Take the steps up the hillside opposite the International Clinic and you’ll come to a small shrine to the founder of the Thai Navy, Admiral Krom Luang Jumborn Khet Udomsakdi.
+Take the steps up the hillside opposite the entrance to the International Clinic and you’ll come to a small shrine to the founder of the Thai Navy, Admiral Krom Luang Jumborn Khet Udomsakdi.
 This looks out over the ocean from the clifftop.
 If you are dragging reluctant kids along with you, there are also a couple of WW2 era anti-aircraft guns on display as part of the shrine, which they can play with.
-It’s a great spot for a panoramic sunset view.
+It’s also a great spot for a panoramic sunset view.

 The video below takes you through the southern section of the beach.
 Sit back, crank up the volume and enjoy two minutes of top scooter cam action showcasing the best of roadside life at the south end of the beach.